amdsrinivas/blog/_posts/2020-04-29-nlp-pytorch-1.markdown

 Embedding matrix is nothing but a simple *Vocabulary size* X *Embedding dimension* matrix which contains the vectors that can be indexed by the lookup dictionary using words in the vocabulary.
 The detailed code for building an embedding matrix is discussed in the next section after dealing with the *out of vocabulary* words and *padding* tokens.

 ------
-Handling padding and unknown tokens
+### Handling padding and unknown tokens

 Not always in our data do we encounter words that are in the vocabulary.
 There will be some rare words that do not have an embedding available.
 This is the case even when we do not use pre-trained embeddings and build a custom vocabulary.
 Rare words should not be included in the vocabulary because the amount of data needed to train the embeddings will be very minimal.
 In order to avoid such issues, rare words are represented by a single token called as "**Unknown tokens**" (UNK).
 Every word that does not belong to the vocabulary is represented by such a token by the tokenizer.

 Next in line is the padding token.
-Pytorch requires all input sequences to the model to be of samee length.
+Pytorch requires all input sequences to the model to be of same length.
 But, in general, input sequences will almost never be of same length.
 In order to handle such cases, the sequences are padded using a "**padding token**".
 The padding token is added to a tokenized sequence to make all sequnces of equal length.
 In general, the embedding to a padding token is all zeroes so that the network gets a zero input and the weights are not affected by the padding tokens.

 The following code is used to build an embedding matrix that handles both UNK tokens and padding tokens: